jmcnamara/XlsxWriter/dev/docs/source/tutorial02.rst

 headers in a bold font, we have formatted the currency in the second column and we have made the **Total** string bold.

-To do this we can extend our program like this (the significant changes are shown with a red line):
+To do this we can extend our program as follows:

+.. only:: html

+   (The significant changes are shown with a red line.)

 .. code-block:: python
    :emphasize-lines: 7-15, 32, 36-37